Learn how to increase your net worth in just a year’s time

 One of the things we commonly overlook is the need for an emergency fund.

 When working towards increasing your wealth, it is super important to have at least 3-6 months’ worth of expenses tucked away in a rainy day fund.
 This will help you to stay afloat if life throws a financial curveball at you such as job loss or large unexpected expenses.

 It can be easier said than done when we are so focused on just getting by day-to-day.
 However, with the right resources, you can effortlessly start building a rainy day fund.

 To help me get started on building a rainy day fund, I opened a Digit account so that I could easily start placing extra money into savings using Digit’s Roundup feature.
 Using this feature, whenever I make a purchase with my debit card, Digit rounds up the amount and places the extra money into my rainy day fund.
 It is really THAT easy to start building a rainy day fund.

 An emergency could be detrimental to your finances if you are not properly insured.
 You, your home, your car, and anything of value should be properly insured to protect you from spending out excessive amounts of money in the event of an emergency.

 Use a wealth management tool like Personal Capital to keep track of your financial health.
 Personal Capital helps me to track my spending habits and the results of all my wealth-building efforts in one place.

 While I may not be a financial expert, these are just a few things I have found that have helped me increase my net worth in just a year’s time.
-Feel free to join in the conversation on our Facebook, and share some of your best financial tips for fellow Mommas.
+Feel free to share some of your best financial tips for fellow Mommas in the comments below.
 See you there!